Miner3DGaming/simple_games/README.md

 # Simple Games

-Do not monetize off this Project under any circumstance, exceptions include creating content in comedic or educational purposes.
+Do not monetize off this Project under any circumstance for personal gain, exceptions include creating content for comedic or educational purposes.